Car classification: F-segment / Luxury saloon / Full-size luxury

 See Luxury saloon / full-size luxury section below.

+S-segment / Sports / Performance cars

+See Sports / performance cars section below.

 Minivans / MPVs

-Minivan is an American car classification for vehicles that are designed to transport passengers in the rear seating rows, have reconfigurable seats in two or three rows.
+Minivan is an American car classification for vehicles that are designed to transport passengers in the rear seating rows, and have reconfigurable seats in two or three rows.
 The equivalent terms in British English are multi-purpose vehicle (MPV), people carrier, and people mover.
 Minivans are often of the "one-box" or "two-box" body configuration, high roofs, flat floors, sliding doors for rear passengers, and high H-point seating.

 Mini MPV

 Mini MPV is the smallest size of MPVs and the vehicles are often built on the platforms of B-segment hatchback models.